When can puppies leave their mother? Is it safe to bring them home at 5, 6 or 7 weeks, or should you wait until they are 8 weeks old. Find out here.

 The Kennel Club (UK) and the American Kennel Club (AKC) both recommend that puppies are over 8 weeks old before being rehomed.

 Some people believe that pups can be rehomed as soon as they’re weaned at 6 weeks.
-The AKC explains that the additional two weeks allows the breeder to complete the weaning process and make sure that the puppy is properly settled on solid food.
+But those additional two weeks allow the breeder to complete the weaning process and make sure that the puppy is properly settled on solid food.

 From 6 – 8 weeks pups also still need to learn some important life lessons from their moms and littermates.
 We’ll take a closer look at this further on.